zeroc-ice/ice-dockerfiles/3.6/icestorm/README.md

 docker run --name some-icestorm -v /path/to/config:/config.icestorm:ro -d zeroc/icestorm
 ```

-Refer to the  [IceStorm documenation](https://doc.zeroc.com/display/Ice/IceStorm) for more information on how to configure IceStorm.
+Refer to the  [IceStorm documentation](https://doc.zeroc.com/display/Ice/IceStorm) for more information on how to configure IceStorm.

 ## Database volume

-The IceStorm container does its database data in a Docker volume mounted at `/db`.
+The IceStorm container stores its data in a Docker volume mounted at `/db`.

 ```
 docker run --name some-icestorm -v /path/to/config:/config.icestorm:ro -v/path/to/folder:/db -d zeroc/icestorm